infochimps-sales/smart-maintenance-demo/README.md

     log4j.rootCategory=WARN, console

-but the above didn't help any...maybe to this on all datanodes?
+but the above didn't help any...perhaps one must do this on all datanodes?

 ###Debugging Notes:

-One can execute this demo line-by-line at the python command line, using pyspark (this is useful for debugging):
+One can execute this demo line-by-line at the python command line using pyspark, this is useful when debugging code:

     PYSPARK_PYTHON=/home/$USER/anaconda/bin/python pyspark